Insyriated

 Insyriated, released in some territories as In Syria, is a 2017 Belgian drama film directed by Philippe Van Leeuw.
-It was screened in the Panorama section at the 67th Berlin International Film Festival, where it won the Panoroma Audience Award.
+It was screened in the Panorama section at the 67th Berlin International Film Festival, where it won the Panorama Audience Award.
 At the 8th Magritte Awards, the film won all six awards it was nominated for, including Best Film and Best Director for Van Leeuw.